Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

   - standard layout with enums for mouse buttons, keyboard keys and gamepad actions
   - standard layout for typography, math and currency symbols
   - standard layout for latin and cyrillic alphabet letters
-  - standard layout for emojis and kaomojis
+  - standard layout for emojis